willurd/js-lisp/README.md

 ## Playing around at the REPL

-Follow the steps under the section "How do I view the tests and html documentation?" to start a simple webserver at the root of the project.
+The REPL is located at /examples/repl/ (follow the steps under the section "How do I view the tests and html documentation?" to start a simple webserver at the root of the project), and works just like any other REPL.
+The console emulator is [jquery-console][http://github.com/chrisdone/jquery-console], with a few modifications of my own.

 Here's an example of the REPL in action:

 ![The js-lisp REPL](/willurd/js-lisp/tree/master/docs/readme/repl1.png)

-The REPL is located at /examples/repl/, and works just like any other REPL.
 Have fun!

 ## What lisp are you using?